 Sunflower Sea Spread

 Soak ½ cup of sunflower seeds, rinse and drain.
 Add 1 tbsp of Essence of Sea Plants.
 Add 1 tsp dill, basil, oregano or thyme (separate or mixed).
 One lemon juiced. ½ tsp Himalayan salt brine (best) or ¼ tsp Himalayan granular salt.
 Can add nutritional yeast (1 tbsp if desired, will thicken somewhat).
 1 tbsp dehulled hemp seed.
-Add dash of powdered chilé or cayenne if desired.
+Add a dash of powdered chilé or cayenne if desired.

 Herbal Spice Mix dill, paprika, basil, sea kelp, red dulse, Himalayan salt.